Best surgery in Hull and East Yorkshire

 If you need Travel Vaccinations then complete a Travel Questionnaire at Reception, which will be assessed by the Doctor to determine what vaccinations you require.

-If you need a Cervical Smear Test then please book to see Dr Olivia Mitchell.
+If you need a Cervical Screening Test then please book to see either the nurse or Dr Olivia Mitchell.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.